clemsos/mapmakers.space/_posts/2018-03-27-report-workshop-china.md

 The research team was made of :

-- Clément Renaud, geographer and computer scientists from EPFL
+- Clément Renaud, geographer and computer scientist at EPFL
-- Monique Bolli, phD student in social anthropology
+- Monique Bolli, phD student in social anthropology at EPFL
 - Anais Bloch, product designer and researcher at HEAD Geneva
-- Emanuele Protti, architect at Polytechnico Torino
+- Emanuele Protti, phD student at Politecnico di Torino
 - Florence Graezer-Bideau, anthropologist at EPFL
 - Marc Laperrouza, economist at EPFL